MaileTechnical/CarPark/README.md

 Note that it is not necessary to invoke BridgePoint or import projects into a workspace before building with Ciera.
 After cloning the repository, just follow the instructions for building the configuration of interest.
 ### Interactive Testing
 Within the top-level (git repo) directory:
-1. Select the interactive testbench configuration by ensuring `pom-testbench.xml` has been copied to `pom.xml`.
+1. Select the interactive testbench configuration by issuing the command `cp pom-testbench.xml pom.xml`.
 2. Execute `mvn clean install`.
 3. Execute `bash ./run-test-servlet.sh`.
 4. Verify "bucket successful" appears in console log.
 ### Automated Testing
 Within the top-level (git repo) directory:
-1. Select the automated testbench configuration by ensuring `pom-autotest.xml` has been copied to `pom.xml`.
+1. Select the automated testbench configuration by issuing the command `cp pom-autotest.xml pom.xml`.
 2. Execute `mvn clean install`.
 3. Execute `bash ./run-autotest-servlet.sh`.
 4. Verify that 3 test cases have passed in the summary report in the console log.
 ### Browser-based Clients
 Within the top-level (git repo) directory:
-1. Select the browser-based client configuration by ensuring `pom-clients.xml` has been copied to `pom.xml`.
+1. Select the browser-based client configuration by issuing the command `cp pom-clients.xml pom.xml`.
 2. Execute `mvn clean install`.
 3. Execute `bash ./run-clients-servlet.sh`.
-4. Verify a transition in the console log indicating the Carpark is open.
+4. Verify a transition in the console log indicating the Carpark is operating.
 5. Open at least one of each type of client in a browser:  localhost:8080/*clientType*.html where *clientType* is one of TestControl, OperatorConsole, EntryStand, ExitStand, PaymentMachine.
 6. The current version of the application contains a fee schedule supporting a single day, April 1, 2025.
 Use the TestControl client to set the current date and time (as seen by the application) to something between 6:00 a.m. and 6:00 p.m. on this day.
 7. Use the clients to execute and observe use cases.
 For example, you might use the entry stand to put a car into the carpark, then use the test control to advance time (simulating a stay of a specified duration), then use the payment machine to pay for the stay, then use the test control to advance time again (simulating the time elapsed between paying for the stay and exiting the carpark), and finally use the exit stand to make the vehicle exit the carpark.